Acupuncture effective on many points

 throat, nose, ear:

-(chronic) nasal congestion, sinusitis, sinus infections, allergic rhinitis, hay fever, ear pain or infection, tinnitus, certain cases of deafness, cough, hoarseness, sore throat, speech problems, lump in the throat, gum problems, toothache, canker sores, bad breath, bitter taste in the mouth, dry mouth, increased salivation, cold sores
+(chronic) nasal congestion, sinusitis, sinus infections, allergic rhinitis, hay fever, ear pain or infections, tinnitus, certain cases of deafness, cough, hoarseness, sore throat, speech problems, lump in the throat, gum issues, toothache, canker sores, bad breath, bitter taste in the mouth, dry mouth, increased salivation, cold sores

-cough, cold, asthma, bronchitis, sore throat, gastrointestinal issues, abdominal pain, bedwetting, sleep problems, teething, eczema, ear pain/infection
+cough, cold, asthma, bronchitis, throat infections, digestive issues, abdominal pain, bedwetting, sleep problems, teething, eczema, ear pain/infections

 limbs: